codeaudit/SayKitSDK/Tutorials/01-setup.md

 The `SAYConversationManager` integrates all the core components involved in both the input (listening) and output (speaking) of its conversational interface.
 To do its job, we have to define its `commandRegistry` (conforming to the `SAYVerbalCommandRegistry` protocol) and at least one `audioSource` (conforming to the `SAYAudioEventSource` protocol), which are involved in the input and output aspects of a conversation, respectively.

-In this example, we'll use the simplest classes that conform to these roles (later on, we'll show how a Conversation Topic can fill both these roles).
-A `SAYCommandRecognizerCatalog` stores a flat array of `SAYCommandRecognizer`s that we'll populate shortly.
-A `SAYSoundBoard` is a basic audio source that posts individual audio events (e.g. speech utterances, sound clips).
+In this example, we'll use the simplest classes that conform to these roles:

+- A `SAYCommandRecognizerCatalog` stores a flat array of `SAYCommandRecognizer`s that we'll populate shortly.
+- A `SAYSoundBoard` is a basic audio source that posts individual audio events (e.g. speech utterances, sound clips).
+It provides an easy way to present feedback to the user.

+These two classes will often be the only backbone your conversation manager needs.
+(Later on, we'll show how a Conversation Topic can fill both these roles for more complex apps).

 The last line is an optional optimization that improves the performance of calls to the standard speech recognition service.
 Feel free to ignore it for now.